Lifestyle

 School bullies

-Often, kids feel shame for being bullied and don’t immediately tell their parents or teachers what is going on.
+Every school has them and taking things from those they perceive as 'weaker' is a common problem.
+Often kids feel shame for being bullied and don’t immediately tell their parents or teachers what is going on.

 School relationships students School relationships students